microteq/email_notifier/README.md

 In your automation, click on _Add action_, then on _Notifications,_ and select the action _Send a notification message_.
 In the _Message_ field, enter your message, and as _Target_, click on _Choose entity_ and select one (or more) sender email account(s).
 The recipients(s) will be the default recipients(s) defined in the mail account configuration.
 Then save your action.

 #### Method B
 In your automation, click on _Add action_, then search for _email_ and select the _Email Notifier: Send Email_ action.
-Select your sender account, your recipients and enter a subject and your message.
-Then save your action.
+Select your sender account and fill out the custom fields you need to send your email, such as recipient(s), subject, plain message, html message, attachments or images.

 ### Writing YAML